Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 First, you’ll want to pass the drawstring rope through one of the ribbons.
 Next, pull the rope through the top casing closest to you.
 I did this by attaching a safety pin to my rope end and pulling it through that way.

 Once you get to the opposite side of the casing, feed the string through the other casing going back towards the side you started on.
 Then, take the rope all the way back down to the ribbon.

 Tie a knot in the two ends like this:

 You’ll now need to follow the exact same steps above to place the drawstring through the other side of the backpack.
 You may need to adjust the length of the drawstring depending on how thick your string is and how much sag you want in the bag.

 The Finished Drawstring Backpack

 Here’s the finished product!
 I made a few of them to gift to other girls since my daughter loved her backpack and they turned out so cute.

-Hopefully, this tutorial explains how to make a drawstring backpack clearly enough for you to follow.
-Leave a comment if you have questions!
+Hopefully, this tutorial explains how to make a drawstring backpack clearly enough for you to make one yourself!